stellar-deprecated/docs/learn/concepts/federation.md

 title: Federation
 ---

-Stellar **federation** is a protocol that maps Stellar addresses (email-style addresses) to more information about a given user.
-It's a way for Stellar client software to resolve things like `name*yourdomain.com` into account IDs like: `GCCVPYFOHY7ZB7557JKENAX62LUAPLMGIWNZJAFV2MITK6T32V37KEJU`.
-Stellar addresses provide an easy way for users to share their payment details, using a syntax that interoperates across different domains and providers.
+The Stellar federation protocol maps Stellar addresses to more information about a given user.
+It's a way for Stellar client software to resolve email-like addresses such as `name*yourdomain.com` into account IDs like: `GCCVPYFOHY7ZB7557JKENAX62LUAPLMGIWNZJAFV2MITK6T32V37KEJU`.
+Stellar addresses provide an easy way for users to share payment details by using a syntax that interoperates across different domains and providers.

 ## Stellar addresses